Inaugural Poet Richard Blanco: 'I Finally Felt Like I Was Home'

 "I just got the phone call one day," is how poet Richard Blanco describes to Fresh Air's Terry Gross how he learned he had been selected to write and read the inaugural poem for President Obama's second swearing-in on Jan.
 21.

 Blanco is the first immigrant, Latino and openly gay poet chosen to read at an inauguration and, at 44, also the youngest.
-The author most recently of the collection Looking for the Gulf Motel, which explores themes of sexuality and home, says he doesn't know how or who put his name up for consideration.
+He is the author of the collection Looking for the Gulf Motel, which explores themes of sexuality and home, says he doesn't know how or who put his name up for consideration.

 "I'm sure it will come to light at some point," he says, "[but] in some ways I don't want to know. ...
 In some ways I like the mystery myself that I'm not sure exactly. ...
 I'm wondering if I'll be disappointed when I find out. ...
 [Now] I can imagine him sitting in the Oval Office with my book and saying, 'Get this guy in here!' "